nightbot/docs/commands/variables/weather.md

 Title: Weather
 */

-You can utilize the weather variable to create commands that import current weather information.
+You can use the weather variable to create commands that display weather information for a specific location.

 ## Usage